mirzask/cardi/content/Cardiomyopathies/Hypertrophic Cardiomyopathy.md

 	- MR jet characteristics can be useful to tease out if 1˚ or 2˚ MR
 		- MR caused by SAM is typically mid-to-late systolic in timing and posterior or lateral in orientation, owing to the anterior distortion of the mitral valve and compromised leaflet coaptation.[^ommen]
 			- 📝 central and anterior jets may also result from SAM of the mitral valve.
+	- If anterior/centrally directed jet, then maybe it isn't just the SAM that's the problem
 - **Posteriorly-directed MR jet** (classically): Usually, the anterior and posterior MV leaflets fail to coapt in mid-late systole, due to the upward and anterior motion of the anterior leaflet toward the LVOT, creating a funnel that directs the MR posteriorly through the interleaflet gap.[^jase]
 - Contours compared to SAM:
 	- Compared with the CWD contour of [[Left Ventricular Outflow Tract (LVOT)|LVOT]] obstruction, the contour of SAM-mediated [[Mitral Regurgitation|MR]] is more rounded with higher velocity, the latter of which reflects a much higher LV-to-LA gradient. [^jase]